SAP-samples/cloud-sdk-team-calendar/exercises/06-deploy-to-cf.md

 ## Adjust the manifest.yml file

 Let's adjust the [manifest.yml](../manifest.yml), the configuration file for your Cloud Foundry application.
-Take a look at the services section, where we reference the previously created services instances.
+Take a look at the services section, where we reference the previously created service instances.
-Replace all occurrences of `<participantId>` in the manifest.yml file.

 ## Build and push your application